pingcap/docs/tidb-cloud/migrate-incremental-data-from-mysql-using-data-migration.md

 3. Restart the MySQL server to ensure that the configuration changes take effect.

-4. You can check if GTID has been successfully enabled by executing the following SQL statement:
+4. Check if GTID has been successfully enabled by executing the following SQL statement:

     ```sql
     SHOW VARIABLES LIKE 'gtid_mode';